oasisprotocol/old-docs/src/operators/architecture-overview.md

   on the network; and (2) as a drawdown mechanism to pay for consensus-layer transactions.

-## An Example of ParaTime: Oasis Labs’ Data Sovereignty Runtime
+## A Paratime Example: Oasis Labs’ Data Sovereignty Runtime

-While anyone can build a runtime and add it to the Oasis consensus layer at any time, we also expect that there will be a few up and running at the time of Mainnet launch as well.
+While anyone can build a paratime and add it to the Oasis consensus layer at any time, we also expect that there will be a few up and running at the time of Mainnet launch as well.